 Bread is a huge part of Norwegians’ breakfasts.
 It may not be that common where you are from, but I urge you to give it a try.
 Homemade whole wheat bread with scrambled eggs, with jams and with cheese.
 It’s all so delicious, and when it’s right out of the oven, there’s not much that’s better than that.

 I love mornings, it’s my favorite time of the day.
 The day hasn’t had the chance to go wrong just yet, and I can just relax.
 I like to wake up extra early just to be able to relax in the morning.
 I just don’t function without a good breakfast.
 The comfort of warm bread out of the oven, with some deliciously creamy scrambled eggs, and freshly squeezed orange juice, freshly brewed coffee and a good book.
 Nothing can compare.

 I made these one day when I realized I had forgotten to take bread out of the freezer the night before.
 There was extra time so I decided to just get these whole wheat bread rolls a go.

 Begin with heating up the milk to 37C (98F), and mix it with the yeast.
-If you want you can add a little more yeast than in my recipe, but my bread rolls turned out very fluffy.
+If you want you can add a little more yeast than in my recipe, and it will go a little faster, but they will still turn out fluffy.
 I am very particular with the temperature of the milk, the kneading and the rising, and if you do the same, I am confident that your whole wheat bread rolls will be equally amazing.